"March 9, 2011 -- The FDA has approved Benlysta, the first new lupus treatment in 50 years.

 Patient Counseling Information

-Patients should be given the Medication Guide for BENLYSTA and provided an opportunity to read it prior to each treatment session.
+Give patients the Medication Guide for BENLYSTA and provide them an opportunity to read it prior to each treatment session.
 It is important that the patient's overall health be assessed at each infusion visit and any questions resulting from the patient's reading of the Medication Guide be discussed.

-Serious Infections: Patients should be advised that BENLYSTA may decrease their ability to fight infections.
-Patients should be asked if they have a history of chronic infections and if they are currently on any therapy for an infection [see WARNINGS AND PRECAUTIONS].
-Patients should be instructed to tell their healthcare provider if they develop signs or symptoms of an infection.
+Advise patients that BENLYSTA may decrease their ability to fight infections.
+Ask patients if they have a history of chronic infections and if they are currently on any therapy for an infection [see WARNINGS AND PRECAUTIONS].
+Instruct patients to tell their healthcare provider if they develop signs or symptoms of an infection.

-Hypersensitivity/Anaphylactic and Infusion Reactions: Educate patients on the signs and symptoms of anaphylaxis, including wheezing, difficulty breathing, peri-oral or lingual edema, and rash.
-Patients should be instructed to immediately tell their healthcare provider if they experience symptoms of an allergic reaction during or after the administration of BENLYSTA [see WARNINGS AND PRECAUTIONS].
+Educate patients on the signs and symptoms of hypersensitivity and infusion reactions, including wheezing, difficulty breathing, angioedema, rash, hypotension, bradycardia, and headache.
+Instruct patients to immediately tell their healthcare provider if they experience symptoms of an allergic reaction during or after the administration of BENLYSTA.
+Inform patients to tell their healthcare provider about possible reactions that may include a combination of symptoms such as rash, nausea, fatigue, muscle aches, headache, and/or facial swelling and may occur after administration of BENLYSTA [see WARNINGS AND PRECAUTIONS].

-Pregnancy and Nursing Mothers: Patients should be informed that BENLYSTA has not been studied in pregnant women or nursing mothers so the effects of BENLYSTA on pregnant women or nursing infants are not known.
-Patients should be instructed to tell their healthcare provider if they are pregnant, become pregnant, or are thinking about becoming pregnant [see Use in Specific Populations].
-Patients should be instructed to tell their healthcare provider if they plan to breastfeed their infant [see Use in Specific Populations].
+Inform patients that BENLYSTA has not been studied in pregnant women or nursing mothers so the effects of BENLYSTA on pregnant women or nursing infants are not known.
+Instruct patients to tell their healthcare provider if they are pregnant, become pregnant, or are thinking about becoming pregnant [see Use In Specific Populations].
+Encourage pregnant patients to enroll in the pregnancy registry for BENLYSTA [see Use in Specific Populations].
+Instruct patients to tell their healthcare provider if they plan to breastfeed their infant [see Use in Specific Populations].

 Long-term animal studies have not been performed to evaluate the carcinogenic potential of belimumab.
 The mutagenic potential of belimumab was not evaluated.